Type 10: History

+In May 2026, the Philippines has reportedly looked into the Type 10 due to delays with delivering the Sabrah.
+Potentially, it can be used to either complement or replace the Sabrahs.

+Accident

+On April 21, 2026, a Type 10 shell exploded during a live-fire exercise at the Hijudai Training Area in Oita Prefecture, leaving three JGSDF tank crew members dead and another injured.
+Authorities have launched an investigation into the cause of the accident.

 Design

 Development history

 In the early 2000s, the JGSDF recognized a need to field a fourth generation tank in order to compete on a modern battlefield.
 C4I (Command, Control, Communication, Computing and Intelligence) capability was considered a high priority in designing the Type 10.

 A Ministry of Defense assessment found that C4I upgrades to existing Type 74 and Type 90 tanks were not feasible, primarily due to a lack of internal space.
 Thus, development of a completely novel main battle tank was deemed necessary.

 Armor

 The use of modular components significantly improves the side armor compared to the Type 90.
 The commander's panoramic sight was moved to the right, and is mounted higher compared to the Type 90, giving the commander a wider field of view.

 The vehicle's armor consists of removable sections, allowing operators to balance weight and protection depending on the mission profile.
 The Type 10 weighs 40 t in its base configuration, 44 t in standard configuration, and 48 t fully loaded.
 The prototype featured in 2008 at TRDI weighed 44 tonnes.

 The Type 10 weighs less than its predecessor, the Type 90.
 The composite armor weight was increased, however, from 1380 to 1940 kg for the turret, and from 1249 to 2680 kg for the hull.

 In a penetration resistance test, APFSDS rounds were fired at the hull from a distance of 250 m.
 Each armor module and mantlet achieved the required performance specified in "Type 10 tank GV-Y120001E".

 Protection against 120mm kinetic energy penetrators is limited to the front of the hull, turret, and gun mantlet, with the exception of the lower glacis.

 The top armor can effectively counter explosively formed penetrators and related threats.